 Anyway, enough about that (not too much damage done, despite the fact I don’t seem to have a fingerprint on the ring finger of my left hand any more.).
 Just make sure you give this gorgeously creamy lemon chicken with yogurt sauce a go.
 If you’re a fan of lemon like me, I really think you’ll love it!

-- 4 to 6 chicken thighs, skin on & bone in (or a mixture of thighs and legs)
+- 4-6 chicken thighs skin on & bone in (or a mixture of thighs and legs)

-- ¾ cup / 175 ml chicken stock, plus a little extra for adding to the sauce
+- 3/4 cup chicken stock plus a little extra for adding to the sauce

 - juice of 1 small lemon